scordio/spring-batch-notion/README.md

 ## Property Mapper

-The `NotionDatabaseItemReader` requires a `NotionPropertyMapper` to map the properties of a Notion item into an object.
+The `NotionDatabaseItemReader` requires a `PropertyMapper` to map the properties of a Notion item into an object.

-The following `NotionPropertyMapper` implementations are provided out of the box.
+The following `PropertyMapper` implementations are provided out of the box.

 | Name                        | Description                                                                                                                                                                |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|